CoolZeroNL/InfluxDB-Client-for-Arduino/README.md

-# WIP for Ethernet (W5500)
+# WIP for Ethernet (W5500) with ESP32 only !

-implementing Ethernet with this lib. replacing all call's and logic related to HTTPclient, and rewrite/remove parts so it works with Ethernet.h
+implementing Ethernet with this lib for ESP32 ONLY!.
+Replacing all call's and logic related to HTTPclient, and rewrite/remove parts so it works with Ethernet.h

 Basic operations is now working with this lib.

-Todo:
+Todo: Fixing Tests
 - [] check all tests / why they fail
 - [] fixing test ...
 - [] fixing test ...